MarinaRukavitsyna/VisualCrawler-Political-Polarization/README.md

-# "Online political polarization" > Visual Crawler Group (Forschungspraktikum/Projektpraktikum- Uni Koblenz)
+# A Viusal Crawler to Monitor Political Hate Speech Using Twitter Data

+> As part of the Forschungspraktikum/Projektpraktikum, Online political polarization Research Lab, Visual Crawler Group, from University of Koblenz-Landau

 # Summary